shahwahed/nas.scripts/netappConfigMaker/README.txt

 This script require:

-    1. Python 2.X run on a Linux server, haven't test on windows
+    1. Python 2.X or 3.X (using netapp.config.maker.py3) run on a Linux server or workstation, haven't test on windows
     2. few python libs (lxml, argparse)
     3. of course a Netapp appliance running DataOntap in 7M (work also with Netapp simulator or Netapp Edge) to test or apply your configuration.